 Pension (Retirement) & Social Security Issues

-The Consulate would like to inform you that the official language of Austria is German.
-Thus, the Consulate recommends that any letter sent to Austrian Social Security Institutions should be written in German (if you write in English, your request/application will not be dealt with immediately but sent to a translation agency first).
-Be aware that any information and forms you receive will also be in German.
-If you need assistance in understanding (the content of) these letters, please contact the Consulate per fax [310 477 9897] or e-mail los-angeles-gk(at)bmeia.gv.at.
+The official language in Austria is German.
+Thus, any letters sent to Austrian Social Security Institutions should be written in German (if you write in English, your request/application may not be dealt with immediately because it will be sent to a translation agency first).
+Please be aware that any information and forms you may receive from Austria will also be in German.
+If you are unable to understand (the content of) any documents you receive from Austria, please contact the Consulate per fax (310 477 9897) or e-mail: los-angeles-gk(at)bmeia.gv.at.

 A. Pension (Retirement Benefits)